 Thanks to Peter Österlund for sharing his tuning technique.
 Thanks to James McCaffrey for describing how to tune multiple parameters simultaneously in an extremely large parameter-space using a Particle Swarm algorithm.
 Inspired by Peter and James, I wrote tuning code that increased MadChess’ playing strength by 40 ELO simply by adjusting evaluation parameters.

 Thanks to Miguel Ballicora for providing the ELO-estimation program Ordo.
-Without Miguel’s efforts I’d never know (with a specific level of confidence) whether my code changes improved or weakened MadChess.
+Without Miguel’s efforts I’d never know (with a specific level of confidence) whether my code changes strengthened or weakened MadChess.